Discovering the Ethereum2 P2P Network: Analysis

 \section{Analysis}

-In order to test the capabilities of the Armiarma tool we performed an experiment in which we let the crawler run for several days collecting as much data as possible.
-Following the low processing-power oriented philosophy on the Eth2 project, the crawler has been set on a ARM based Raspberry Pi 4 with 4GB of RAM and with a standard 1 Gbit Ethernet connection.
-The exact running period of the experiment is shown in table~\ref{tab:running-period}.
-The discussion of the results obtained from the analysis have been divided in the three subsections described bellow.
+In order to test the capabilities of the tool, we performed an experiment in which we let the crawler run for several days collecting as much data as possible.
+The crawler has been set on a cloud server with limited resources, trying to replicate a low-computational power environment.
+The machine hosting the tool has 2 Intel Cores at 2.3GHz and 7GB of RAM, 50 GB of storage, and 250 Mbps of network bandwidth.
+The exact running period of the experiment is from 2021-06-19 to 2021-06-26.
+The discussion of the results obtained from the analysis has been divided into the three subsections described below.